 This research resulted in a program that makes panoramas by finding a homography between the input images, warping them into alignment, performing a multi-frequency blend and then an automated crop.

 First the corners of all the input images need to be found.
 Then matches between the two images need to be located.
-For this step, the OpenCV Brute Force Matcher can be used.
+For this step, in this project, the OpenCV Brute Force Matcher was used.

 Once there is a list of the matching features between the images a homography can be found that connects the images.
 At this point, the “canvases” of the input image can be warped so that they align.

-After this step the images can be stitched and blended through a variety of ways, in this case Pyramid Blending was used.
+After this step the images can be stitched and blended through a variety of ways.
+In this project Pyramid Blending was used.

 This project followed an approach loosely described in:

 - Computer Vision: Algorithms and Applications by Richard Szeliski